wl-net/arcus-k8s/README.md

 # Run locally (k3s) - Recommended

-k3s from rancher is the recommended means of installing kubernetes, as it's more trimmed down and is better maintained than microk8s currently.
+[k3s by rancher](https://k3s.io/) is the recommended means of installing Kubernetes, as it's more trimmed down and allows this project to use more modern versions of kubernetes projects, like istio.

 Simply execute: